AshleyF/Color/Docs/programming_the_f18.md

 ## Encoding

 Since these instructions expect their operands on the stack, for the most part, they pack very tightly - four to an instruction cell.
 This tight packing would not be possible on a register machine!
 Several of the instructions _do_ have address operands.
-They are `(jump)`, `(call)`, `next`, `if` and -if.
+They are `(jump)`, `(call)`, `next`, `if` and `-if`.
 Each of these use the remaining slots of the instruction cell as an address.
 The address simply replaces the lower bits in P so that they form "pages" of memory within which you can transfer.
 That is, a slot 3 `(jump)` may not reach everywhere in RAM.
 Don't worry though.
 We'll get away from dealing with low-level issues like these once we start working in colorForth in future posts.

 ## Example Program 1